 Here is the video I found to be most helpful in creating Merch designs with GIMP:

 As you can see from the screen flow in the video clip, GIMP is not the prettiest application, which is why I find video tutorials helpful.

-But what about other tools — are there any other applications that can be used to design Merch t-shirts?
+But what about other tools — are there any other applications to design Merch t-shirts?
 Glad you asked because I have tried a few others —

 Canva for Work